=== CALL FOR PARTICIPATION -- JVM LANGUAGE SUMMIT, September 2009 ===

 The JVM Language Summit is an open technical collaboration among language designers, compiler writers, tool builders, runtime engineers, and VM architects.
 We will share our experiences as creators of programming languages for the JVM and of the JVM itself.
 We also welcome non-JVM developers on similar technologies to attend or speak on their runtime, VM, or language of choice.

 The format this year will be slightly different from last year.
 Attendees told us that the most successful interactions came from small discussion groups rather than prepared lectures, so we've divided the schedule equally between traditional presentations (we're limiting most presentations to 30 minutes this year) and "Workshops".
-Workshops are informal, facilitated discussion groups among smaller, self-selected participants, and should enable "deeper dives" into the subject matter.
+Workshops are informal, facilitated discussion groups among smaller, self-selected participants, and! should e the subject matter.
 There will also be impromptu "lightning talks".

 The Summit is being organized by the JVM Engineering team; no managers or marketers involved!
 So bring your slide rules and be prepared for some seriously geeky discussions.

-If you have any questions, send inquiries to inquire AT jvmlangsummit.com.
+If you have any questions, send inquiries to firstname.lastname@example.org.

 We hope to see you in September!